Biden intends to make his first visit to US-Mexico border | Times Leader

 There have been large increases in the number of migrants at the border even as a that allows American authorities to turn away many people seeking asylum in the United States. for policies that they say are ineffective on border security and they have questioned why he has not made a trip there yet.

-Early in his president, Biden put in charge of the White House effort to tackle the migration challenge at the border and work with Central American nations to address central causes of the problem. and was criticized for choosing a location too far from the epicenter of border crossings that straining federal resources.
+Early in his presidency, Biden put in charge of the White House effort to tackle the migration challenge by working with Central American nations to address central causes of the problem. and was criticized for choosing a location too far from the epicenter of border crossings that are straining federal resources.
+The number of migrants crossing the border has only risen.

-For now, the Supreme Court has for now kept in place Trump-era restrictions, often known as Title 42 in reference to a 1944 public health law, after Biden acted Title 42 was invoked to prevent the spread of COVID-19, but there always has been criticism that the restrictions were used as a pretext by then-President Donald Trump to seal off the border.
+For now, the Supreme Court has kept in place Trump-era restrictions, often known as Title 42 in reference to a 1944 public health law, after Biden acted Title 42 was invoked to prevent the spread of COVID-19, but there has always been criticism that the restrictions were used as a pretext by Trump to seal off the border.

-The Biden administration has yet to lay out any systemic changes to manage an expected surge of migrants should the restrictions end.
-In Congress, a bipartisan immigration bill was buried shortly before Republicans assumed control of the House.
+Biden has yet to lay out any systemic changes to manage an expected increase of migrants should the health restrictions end.
+And the president is limited in what he can do without immigration law changes.
+But in Congress, a bipartisan immigration bill was buried shortly before Republicans assumed control of the House.

-Biden made his comment about the upcoming visit during a stop in Kentucky at a highway bridge that is receiving federal dollars under the bipartisan infrastructure law.
+Biden made his comment about the upcoming border visit during a stop in Kentucky at a highway bridge that is to receive federal dollars under the bipartisan infrastructure law.

 American taxpayers ended up covering the costs.
 Mexican leaders had flatly rejected the idea when Trump pressed them early on.
 “NO,” Enrique Peña Nieto, then Mexico’s president, tweeted in May 2018.
 “Mexico will NEVER pay for a wall.
 Not now, not ever.
 Sincerely, Mexico (all of us).”